offbeat-studio/shioaji-mcp/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

+We welcome contributions to improve the Shioaji MCP server!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.

 1. Fork this repository
 2. Create a feature branch